ros2/design/articles/external_qos_file.md

 ### Default profiles for entities in different nodes

-It is common to have several nodes creating the same entity, and the same qos profile is desired in all of them.
+It is common to have several nodes creating the same entity, and the same QoS profile is desired in all of them.
 A default tag can be added to solve this:

 ```xml